Last modified April 26, 2022

 We test every new major workload cluster release, bringing a new Kubernetes minor release, against the CNCF conformance test suite.
 Every workload cluster release, from patch to major, also undergoes automated integration testing.

-A major workload cluster release may contain more important changes, apart from a new Kubernetes release.
+A major workload cluster release may contain other important changes, apart from a new Kubernetes release.
 Check the Details about releases and features section for more information.

 We increase (bump) the minor version number when a workload cluster release adds new functionality, while maintaining the functionality of the stack as it was in the previous version.
 This can include minor upgrades of third party components, except for Kubernetes.